+Those entities include:

+Natural Resources Districts (23)

+Nebraska Department of Agriculture

-- Nebraska Department of Environmental Quality - Nebraska Department of Health and Human Services - University of Nebraska-Lincoln - United States Geological Survey
+Nebraska Department of Environmental Quality

+Nebraska Department of Health and Human Services

+Public Water Suppliers

+University of Nebraska-Lincoln

+United States Geological Survey

 Groundwater monitoring performed by these organizations meets a variety of needs, and therefore is not always directly comparable.
-For instance, the state's 23 Natural Resources Districts (NRDs) perform groundwater monitoring primarily to address contaminants over which they have some jurisdiction; mainly nitrates and agricultural chemicals.
-In contrast, the state's 1306 public water suppliers monitor groundwater for a large number of possible pollutants which could impact human health.
+For instance, the state's 23 Natural Resources Districts (NRDs) perform groundwater monitoring primarily to address contaminants over which they have some authority; mainly nitrates and agricultural chemicals.
+In contrast, the state's 1339 public water suppliers monitor groundwater for a large number of possible pollutants which could impact human health.
 These include basic field parameters, agricultural compounds, and industrial chemicals.
 Not only are these samples analyzed for many different parameters, the methods used for sampling and analysis vary widely as well.